stagex-mirror/stagex/README.md

 ## Background

-We have learned a lot of lessons about supply chain integrity over the years and the greatest of them may be that any system that is complex to review, and assigns trust of significant components to single individuals, creates significant points of failure which will lead to eventual compromise.
+We have learned a lot of lessons about supply chain integrity over the years and the greatest of them may be that any system that is complex to review and assigns trust of significant components to single individuals, which creates significant points of failure, will lead to eventual compromise.

 Distros (Linux distributions) rely on complex package management systems for which only a single implementation exists.
 They typically generate a lot of